stuffrabbit/SwiftCoAP/README.md

 #### SCClient

-This class represents a CoAP-Client, which can be initialized with the given designated initializer: `init(delegate: SCClientDelegate?)`
+This class represents a CoAP-Client, which can be initialized with the given designated initializer: `init(delegate: SCClientDelegate?)`.
 You can modify the following properties of an `SCClient` object to alter its behavior:

 * `sendToken: Bool` (default `true`) If true, a randomized token with at least 4 bytes length is generated upon transmission